Closed-loop convergence for mean field games with common noise: Proof of the main limit theorem

 where $(a_t)_{t \in [0,T]}$ is some $dt \otimes d\PP$-integrable real-valued process.
 Suppose $\widehat{a} : [0,T] \times C([0,T]; E \times \R^d) \rightarrow \R$ is a progressively measurable function satisfying

 Then

 \end{lemma}

 Next, we state here a form of the \emph{superposition principle} for Fokker-Planck SPDEs obtained recently in \cite{superposition_theorem}, which simplifies somewhat due to the presence of strong solutions in our setting.
+The proof is deferred to Appendix \ref{ap:se:superposition}.
 We work with the following infinitesimal generator of the controlled process \eqref{def:stateprocesses-limitsection}: For each $\varphi \in C^\infty_c(\R^d)$ and $(t,x,m,a) \in [0,T] \times \R^d \times \P(\R^d) \times A$, we let

 \begin{theorem} \cite[Theorem 1.3]{superposition_theorem} Suppose $\alpha : [0,T] \times \R^d \times C([0,T];\P^p(\R^d) \times \R^d) \to A$ is semi-Markov.
 Let $(\Omega,\F,\PP)$ be a probability space supporting continuous processes $\nu$ and $\mu$ with values in $\P^p(\R^d)$ and $B$ with values in $\R^d$.
 Assume $B$ is a Brownian motion under $\FF^{\nu,\mu,B}$.
 Assume that